Inmoresentum/InteractiveQuizApplication/README.md

 4. Now You have to Set up MariaDB and to do that you can either [download MariaDB](https://mariadb.org/) for your operating system or use [docker to spin up a MariaDB container](https://hub.docker.com/_/mariadb).
-   By default, the backend server is expecting MariaDB to run on `port: 3306`, so you will have make sure that your instance of mariadb is also running on that port.
+   By default, the backend server is expecting MariaDB to run on `port: 3306`, so you will have make sure that your instance of MariaDB is also running on that port.
    However, if you want to overrider the default configuration, then you can do in two ways.
-    1. Taking advantage of the environment that is used in the [application.properties](/src/main/resources/application.properties) file
+    1. Taking advantage of the environment variables that are used in the [application.properties](/src/main/resources/application.properties) file
     2. Or Changing the provided default `spring.datasource.url`